OpenShot/openshot-qt/doc/installation.rst

 Most Linux distributions have a version of OpenShot in their software repositories, which can be installed using your package manager / software store.
 However, these packaged versions are often very outdated (be sure to check the version number:
-`Help->About OpenShot`).
+:guilabel:`Help→About OpenShot`).
 For this reason, we recommend installing an AppImage from the `official download page <https://www.openshot.org/download/>`_.
 Once downloaded, right click on the AppImage file, choose Properties, and mark the file as **Executable**.
 Finally, double click the AppImage to launch OpenShot.